 • Current records relating to your child’s SEND provision will be passed on to the Secondary School

-• If your child has a Statement of SEND or an EHC plan then a representative from the secondary school can be invited to attend the annual review meeting in Year 5 and Year 6.
+• If your child has a Statement of SEND or an EHC plan then a representative from the secondary school can be invited to attend the Transfer Review Meeting in Year 5 and Year 6.

-• The Learning Mentor will teach focused learning relating to aspects of transition, to support their understanding of the changes ahead.
+• The Pastoral Support Mentor will teach focused learning relating to aspects of transition, to support their understanding of the changes ahead.

 • A Summer School is available for children who would benefit from additional time spent at the new school before Term starts

 How will we support your child’s emotional and social development?